 Labelling IELTS bar graph questions, diagrams and maps are common tasks in the IELTS listening and reading sections.
 The tasks include reading passages to find the correct label to a particular part of the diagram.
 The IELTS reading test has different levels of difficulty for the academic and the general test.

-Diagram labelling has generally been found to be a part of academic tests.
+IELTS listening diagram labelling has generally been found to be a part of academic tests.
 The passages can be anywhere from 400 to 500 words.
-This task could turn into a game changer if done well as most labelling questions can be done faster than imagined.
+This task could turn into a game-changer if done well as most labelling questions can be done faster than imagined.

-Let’s look at an example from IELTS.org to begin with –
+Let’s look at an example from IELTS.org, to begin with.

 Introducing dung beetles into a pasture is a simple process: approximately 1,500 beetles are released, a handful at a time, into fresh cow pats in the cow pasture.
 The beetles immediately disappear beneath the pats digging and tunnelling and, if they successfully adapt to their new environment, soon become a permanent, self-sustaining part of the local ecology.